 - 1/4 teaspoon ground allspice

 - In a large bowl, cream shortening and brown sugar until light and fluffy.
 In a small bowl, whisk molasses, hot water and rum.
-In another bowl, whisk the flour, salt and spices; add to creamed mixture alternately with molasses mixture, beating after each addition.
+In another bowl, whisk the flour, salt, ginger, baking soda, cloves, nutmeg and allspice; add to creamed mixture alternately with molasses mixture, beating after each addition.
 Refrigerate, covered, 4 hours or until easy to handle.

 - Preheat oven to 375°.
 Shape dough into 1-1/2-in. balls and place 3 in. apart on greased baking sheets.
 Flatten to 1/2-in. thickness with bottom of a custard cup dipped in sugar.

 - Bake 12-14 minutes or until lightly browned.
 Cool on pans 2 minutes.
 Remove to wire racks to cool completely.
 Store in airtight containers.
 Yield: 1-1/2 dozen.

 Originally published as Joe Froggers in Taste of Home Recipes Across America 2013, p103

 Please Log In or Join to add a rating and review.